Lightstreamer/helm-charts/DEPLOYMENT.md

      and populate it with the Adapter Set's resources (excluding any `adapters.xml` file).

-   - Configure the [`provisioning.fromPath`](README.md#adaptersmyadaptersetprovisioningfrompathinimage) setting of the Adapter Set definition with the name of the volume and optionally the full path of the deployment folder in the volume:
+   - Configure the [`provisioning.fromPath`](README.md#adaptersmyadaptersetprovisioningfrompathinimage) setting of the Adapter Set definition with the reference to the volume and optionally the deployment full path in the volume:

      ```yaml
      adapters: